samstav/simpl/FAQ.md

-Q: what if I deploy a blueprint that uses CLoud Databases in a region that does not have Cloud Databases?
+Q: What if I deploy a blueprint that uses CLoud Databases in a region that does not have Cloud Databases?

 A: You'll get an error before the deployment runs.